AAP127/ECE196_team10/milestones_progress.md

 #### Week 8
 - While we did not finish our enclosure, we began deciding the shape of it and narrowing down the design constrains on it, including how it should look, what spacing we should have, etc.
+- We also decided to abandon trying to update the website via serial, as we wanted to focus our attention to wireless communication, rather than making two communication methods.
 - We tested bluetooth communication, and were able to use multiple ESP's in order to <u>update a test webpage</u>.

 <img src="source/milestones_updates/bluetooth_comms.JPG" alt="Image of algorithm operation" width="60%" height="auto">